J-K police say 3 militants killed in encounter; families claim they were not involved in militancy | Education

 Police on Wednesday claimed to have killed three militants in an overnight encounter in the city's Parimpora area but families of the slain youths said they had no connection with militancy and that two of them were students.
 The families from south Kashmir's Pulwama and Shopian districts also staged a protest outside the police control room here and claimed that of those killed, one was a Class 11 student, one a university student and the other a carpenter.

 While one militant was killed in the early hours of Wednesday, two others were shot dead a few hours later, a police spokesman said.
-The three unidentified militants were killed in the overnight encounter in the Parimpora area of the city.
+Referring to the claims made by the families, he said, ''Generally parents don't have idea about the activities of their wards.
+Several OGWs (overground workers) after committing terror crimes like grenade throwing and shooting, among others, stay normally with their family.''
+Though the three killed terrorists ''were not mentioned in our list of terrorists, yet two of them are hardcore associates of terrorists (OGWs)'', the spokesman said, adding that of the two, one was a relative of top Hizbul Mujahideen commander Rayees Kachroo, who was killed in 2017.
+He said it is suspected that the third might have joined militant ranks very recently.
+The spokesman said police is investigating the case and after a ''thorough probe, will come to a conclusion on merits''.
+The three militants were killed in the overnight encounter in the Parimpora area of the city.
 Militants had opened fire on security forces during a cordon and search operation on Tuesday evening, he said.

 Cordon was strengthened and there was an exchange of fire between the two sides.
 Firing went on throughout the night intermittently, the spokesman said.
-Police have yet not released the identity or age of the slain youths, but the protesting families claimed that the youths were their kin and had no connection with militants or militancy.
+He said the three were given ample opportunity to surrender but they refused.
+The protesting families have claimed that the youths were their kin and had no connection with militants or militancy.

 The slain youths were Athar Mushtaq and Aijaz Maqbool, both students, and Zubair Ahmad, a carpenter, said the families, but did not disclose how old they were. ''My brother left for university at 11 am yesterday (Tuesday) as he had to fill some form there.
 He called me at 3.01 pm to say that he might have to stay at the university.
 Today, we got a call that he has been killed.
 He was not a militant,'' Maqbool's sister told reporters.